Vutrisiran: Use in Patients Undergoing Dialysis

 Clinical Pharmacology Information

-Across various clinical pharmacology studies including both healthy subjects and patients with hATTR-PN, the mean serum t1/2 ranged from 4 to 7.5 hours following subcutaneous administration of vutrisiran.
+Across various clinical pharmacology studies including both healthy subjects and patients with hATTRPN, the mean serum t1/2 ranged from 4 to 7.5 hours following subcutaneous administration of vutrisiran.
 After reaching the Cmax, vutrisiran concentration declined rapidly to the LLOQ by 24 to 48 hours.
-Clinical pharmacology data have shown that renal clearance is not a major route of elimination of vutrisiran.4
+Clinical pharmacology data have shown that renal clearance is not a major route of elimination of vutrisiran.6

 Global Safety Database

-A cumulative post-marketing review of Alnylam Pharmaceuticals’ global safety database did not identify any new safety concerns with the use of vutrisiran in patients with severe renal impairment or ESRD.3
+A cumulative post-marketing review of Alnylam Pharmaceuticals’ global safety database did not identify any safety concerns with the use of vutrisiran in patients with severe renal impairment or ESRD.4,5

-The USE IN SPECIFIC POPULATIONS section provides the following information5:
+The USE IN SPECIFIC POPULATIONS section provides the following information8:

 Renal Impairment